hql287/Manta/README.md

 * [React-Motion](https://github.com/chenglou/react-motion)
 * [Webpack](https://github.com/webpack/webpack)

 ### Why
-The main reason I decided to build this is because I need a simple tool to create good looking invoices, estimates, and receipts but couldn't find a product that suits my needs.
-I don't do invoicing for a living but I do need it occasionally so an ideal invoicing app just need to be good at one thing and one thing only, which is making invoices.
+The main reason I decided to build this is because I need a simple tool to create good looking invoices, estimates, and receipts but couldn't find one  that suits my needs.
+I don't do invoicing for a living but I do need it occasionally so an ideal invoicing app just needs to be good at one thing and one thing only, which is making invoices.
 I really don't need a full-fledged bookkeeping or accounting software.

 I believe there are many people such as freelance designers, developers, photographers or writers... also have such need.
-Sadly, I did my research and most (if not all) products that I found have these these problems:
+However, most (if not all) products I found have these these problems:

 **Complexity**